 Within those ingredients alone, technically, the mask can work on its own to give the 4 SYNERGIE results.
 However, it doesn’t do it for me.
 It feels thin, dries out relatively fast and there’s not much of an experience in that.
 It feels pretty much like any other mask, frankly.
 Rather dry too, though that’s the characteristic of clay mask in general.
 But I was hoping it wouldn’t dry out so fast on the skin.
 So, I suppose this mask is indeed created and meant to be mixed with other ingredients to boost the function.
 Let me tell you, it is so much more FUN that way.
 It’s not hard at all.

-On its own, I usually use around 1 – 1 1/2 teaspoon mixed with water to create an easy spreadable consistency.
+On its own, I usually use around 1 – 1 1/2 teaspoon mixed with water to create an easy, spreadable consistency.
 The amount of water (or other liquid) will vary, depending on what other ingredient(s) I put inside.
 This comes down to each person’s preference.
 Sometimes I want it a little more pasty, or runnier so I can apply several layers.
 Make adjustments as needed.
 With whatever ingredient I add in, I make sure water is always a part of the mixture because that’s what’s going to activate the mask itself.

 It is so much easier to mix it in a small bowl rather than in the palm of my hands.
 In the PR kit, they gave me a small stainless bowl, a mini whisk and a synthetic flat brush.
 The whisk comes in handy especially when mixing thicker or chunkier ingredients.
 The brush helps to apply the mask evenly onto the skin.
-I never used a brush prior to this and I find it’s an efficient tool to have, especially when dealing with runnier or thinner consistency.
+I never used a brush prior to this and I find it’s an effective tool to have, especially when dealing with runnier or thinner consistency.
 Don’t forget to keep the bowl and tools separate from the ones you use to cook and eat.

 Now, what can we add to supercharge the mask?
 The box includes a small pamphlet that gives tips and ideas.
 I’ll spill some: